-How do we define digital equity?
+How do we define digital opportunity?

-When we talk about digital equity, we come from a framework that digital equity involves three interrelated elements: equitable access to devices, equitable access to internet service, and equitable access to education and skills to make use of these tools.
+When we talk about digital opportunity, we come from a framework that digital opportunity involves three interrelated elements: equitable access to devices, equitable access to internet service, and equitable access to education and skills to make use of these tools.

-Why digital equity?
+Why digital opportunity?

-Digital equity is a fundamental right.
-Without digital equity, people cannot fully participate in civic life or fully access education, employment or health care.
-The COVID-19 pandemic has only amplified ways that digital exclusion reinforces inequities, especially for populations marginalized because of race, language, poverty or disabilities - and given greater urgency to the need to bring collective solutions and voice to ensuring equitable access to digital skills and technology in the immediate term and as we move toward post-pandemic life.
+Digital opportunity is a fundamental right.
+Without digital opportunity, people cannot fully participate in civic life or fully access education, employment or health care.
+The COVID-19 pandemic has amplified ways that digital exclusion reinforces inequities, especially for populations marginalized because of race, language, poverty or disabilities - and given greater urgency to the need to bring collective solutions and voice to ensuring equitable access to digital skills and technology in post-pandemic life.

 From K-12 students lacking home access to the internet to participate in school, to newly unemployed adults whose access is limited to a mobile device for completing online job applications, the United States is at a critical juncture.
-We know there are a range of common barriers that compromise digital equity, not limited to poverty, geography or educational attainment.
+We know there are a range of common barriers that compromise digital opportunity, not limited to poverty, geography or educational attainment.
 Barriers are structural and systemic, such as availability of a broadband infrastructure, as well as personal, like a lack of digital literacy materials in languages other than English.